PER Firmware

 • sig_desc: (Optional) Short description of signal purpose.

-• type: C-type (uint8_t...double) or a custom type defined in configs/system/common_types.json.
+• type: C-type (uint8_t...float) or a custom type defined in configs/system/common_types.json.

 • length: (Optional for standard types) Bit-length.
 Required for custom packing or sub-byte types.